 - Fiscal Freedom: How free is a country from tax burden.
 It comprises three quantitative measures: top marginal tax rate of both individual (1) and corporate (2) income, and total tax burden as a percentage of GDP (3).

 - This subcomponent has been flat while the rest of the world has improved.

 - Government Size/Spending: Governments’ expenditures as a percentage of GDP, including consumption and transfers.
 The higher the percentual spending, the lower the score.

 - This subcomponent has decreased since 9/11 but has increased again since 2012.

-- Monetary Freedom: How free from microeconomic intervention and price instability is a country, basing on an equation considering the weighted average inflation rate in the last three years and price controls.
+- Monetary Freedom: How free from microeconomic intervention and price instability is a country, based on an equation considering the weighted average inflation rate in the last three years and price controls.

 - This subcomponent has decreased over time.